cygni/paintbot-client-java/README.md

 ### Help
 There's a utility class with nifty methods to help you out.
 Take a look at `MapUtil` and what it offers

+### Pitfalls

+Beware the common mishaps:

+- If two bots try to move to the same empty space, they will collide and stun each other.
+Once the stun ends, they risk doing the same thing again.
+And again, and again.
+Don't be the bot who runs into another bot the whole game!